UKPLab/PeerQA/README.md

 uv run download_openreview.py
 ```

 2. Extract the text from the PDFs to add OpenReview PDF texts to `data/papers.jsonl`.
 The text is extracted from the PDF with GROBID 0.8.0.
 By default the script will use the GROBID server hosted on HuggingFace spaces at https://timbmg-peerqa-grobid-0-8-0.hf.space.
 However, you can also run the GROBID server locally via docker: `docker run -p 8070:8070 lfoppiano/grobid:0.8.0`.
-To use the local server, set the `--grobid_url` argument to `http://localhost:8070`.
+To use the local server, set the `--grobid_server` argument to `http://localhost:8070`.
 Otherwise, the script will use the HuggingFace server.
 To now extract the text from the PDFs, run:

 ```bash
 uv run extract_text_from_pdf.py